dutchmims/Ladybugs/README.md

 The footer has 4 social media links (Facebook, Twitter, Youtube and Instagram.
 It also has the website copyright at the bottom left.

 # UX/UI

+### Website Goals

+* As the website owner
+1. I want to gain as many views as possible.
+2. I want to gain as many customers (members) as possible.
+3. I want to provide as much informative information as possible to gain peoples interest in our service.
+4. I want to give members something back when they introduce a friend.

+### User Goals

+* As a first time visitor
+1. I want to easily understand the product and whats being offered.
+2. I want to understand the company and thier ethics.
+3. I want to know how much each product (membership) costs.
+4. I want to ask questions and learn about different options (memberships).
+5. I want to view the website on all different media devices.

+* As a returning visitor
+1. I want to navigate quickly to get what I came for.
+2. I want to be able to contact the company.
+3. I want to know what other options (memberships) are available

+Wireframe design

 # Design

 # Technologies Used

+### Languages

+1. HTML was used to create and design the website.
+4. CSS was to add style the website and make it look visually appealing.
+5. JavaScript was used to produce interactivity in the website.

+Frameworks and Tools

+1. Github was the version control used.
+2. Gitpod was the IDE used.
+3. Google Fonts was used for the fonts.
+4. Font Awesome was used for social media icons
+5. Figma was used to produce wireframes.
+6. Fontawesome was used for the social media icons, map link and the arrow back to top.
+7. Validator.w3.org for the validation of all the HTML
+8. Validator.w3.org for or the validation of all the CSS
+9. jshint.com for or the validation of all the JavaScript

 # Testing